 Washington, DC, experiences both extreme ends of the weather spectrum.
 In the winter, the city is frigid but usually does not fall below 17 degrees Fahrenheit.
 Summer, on the other hand, can be hot and humid.
 Therefore, you should dress for the weather and pack for the season.

-No matter the time of year, chances are you will be walking.
-I highly recommend a good pair of walking shoes for both men and women.
-Make sure you have plenty of support.
 As a first-timer, I made the mistake of wearing my summer sandals throughout D.C.
 My feet were aching.
 I suggest comfort over style, but that does not mean you can’t have both!

 Again, having the best gear to protect your things is important.
 You can’t carry everything in your hands, especially when traveling as a family.
 An anti-theft backpack is useful while walking the capital’s bustling streets.
-Plus, have quality luggage carriers to keep all your travel belongings organized.
+Plus, we have quality luggage carriers to keep all your travel belongings organized.

 Find the Right Time

-Finding the perfect time for your trip can make or break your experience in the District of Colombia, whether just for a few days or longer.
+Finding the perfect time for your trip can make or break your experience in the District of Columbia, whether just for a few days or longer.
 Winter is usually a harsher time to visit as you need thicker layers and more oversized luggage.

 Summer can be hot, but brave travelers may be up for the challenge.
 Due to the cherry blossoms and the temperate air, spring is an excellent time for travel to D.C.